 4. Who can sell property of the deceased?

-Real estate professionals will want to ensure that the person trying to sell any property is the independent representative, meaning they can sell the property without the court’s permission.
-If the person trying to sell is a usufruct, or non-independent representative then all heirs must agree to sell, or get court approval to sell.
+Real estate professionals will want to ensure that the person trying to sell any property has the proper authority to do so.
+This can mean the person selling has a judgement of possession or has been appointed as independent administrator/executor.
+If the person trying to sell has a usufruct, or is a non-independent administrator/executor then all heirs must agree to sell, or get court approval to sell.

 5. Who do you need on your team when opening a succession?

 To “open” a succession, you need an estate attorney.
 You do not need anyone else until you become the property owner and are ready to sell.
 Then, you just need a knowledgeable and proficient title company.

 6. Does all property have to go through a succession?